-Find the right hearing aid:
+Find the right hearing aid or other assistive devices:

 There are so many options for hearing aids.
 Many are almost invisible to others.
 The technology has improved dramatically so even if you tried before, it is time to try again.